-Give Advice to Subordinates • Example Letters, Guides and Samples
+Give Advice to Subordinates

 Keep your tone helpful and be careful of appearing judgmental.
 If the topic is a sensitive one, consider reordering your approach.
 For example, stating the problem first may put an employee on the defensive.
 If this is the case, outline the evidence and your advice before pointing out the problem.
+Shift the focus from reprimand to collaboration and problem-solving.
+Maintain a professional yet supportive tone that fosters trust and open communication.
+Encourage employee feedback and participation in finding solutions.
+Avoid singling out individuals and offered flexible alternatives where appropriate.
+Consider adding a disclaimer clarifying these are general suggestions and complex situations might require formal HR intervention.

 1. Explain why you are writing and summarize the problem or situation.